+Import P rimers

-There were 2 priming sites dis annotated. covered and ОК
+i There were 2 priming sites discovered and annotated.
+The result is reversible with undo.

+ОК

 Each PCR_primer feature added as a result of importing primers will have three qualifiers:

 - /primer the primer sequence - /note any notes for the primer that were contained in the catalog - /set the set number SeqBuilder Pro assigns to the group of imported primers.
 The Primers view uses set numbers to organize primers into groups.